 2. The distinction between the a priori and the a posteriori is primarily a classification of specific ways of knowing.
 2 A way of knowing is a priori if and only if it is independent of experience.
 It is a posteriori if and only if it depends on experience.

-What is an example of a posteriori knowledge?
+What is an example of a postulate?